 Remedy #6: Ginger for Motion Sickness

-Taking your kids on a cruise this summer?
-Make sure you take along ginger tablets in case they get motion sickness.
+Taking your kids on a cruise?
+Make sure you take along ginger tablets for motion sickness.

-Anything that has ginger in it can help: Crystalized ginger, ginger tea, ginger syrup, or capsules of ginger powder can combat motion sickness and nausea in general (ginger ale or even ginger snaps may help, too).
+Anything ginger can help: Crystalized ginger, ginger tea, ginger syrup, or capsules of ginger powder can combat motion sickness and nausea in general.
 If you use essential oils (Young Living or dōTERRA), rub the ginger oil on the bottoms of your children’s feet for quick relief.